Using a table visualization

 5.1.8.
 Tooltip

-When you hover over or long-tap a table cell, a tooltip appears which shows the hierarchy and measure values associated with that cell/data point.
+When you hover over or long-tap a table cell, a tooltip appears by default showing the data associated with that cell/data point.
 (Switch to view mode first if editing a view.)

-You can customize which data is shown in this tooltip, including adding data not already displayed directly in a column's cells.
-In the Data Analysis Panel, click Visualization and expand Tooltips to find and change the data assigned to be displayed in each column's tooltip.
+You can customize which data is shown in this tooltip, including adding data not already displayed directly in a column's cells: in the Data Analysis Panel, click Visualization and expand Tooltips to find the data assigned for each column.
 This same interface is used for customizing various aspects of all visualizations, described in Setting up the visualization.
+Click the paintbrush icon next to the heading as a shortcut to the corresponding property described next.

-For more options and control over the formatting of the tooltip text, you can go to the Text tab of the column properties to see the Tooltip property.
-Like the Custom Text property, this can be set using both regular text and placeholder keywords for inserting data from the row that was hovered over.
+The Properties window provides more options and control over the formatting of the tooltip text.
+In the column's text properties, open Cell Font & Text in recent versions to find the Tooltip property.
+Like the Custom Text property, this can be set using both regular text and placeholder keywords for inserting data.
 For more information on keywords including formatting options, see Formatting text.

 Tooltip property